 New research published by Stanford Business School shows that business strategy that creates extensive policy documents may be working against the business goals they seek to generate.

 The review examines research on staff contracts shows that many of these personnel contracts that seek to micro-manage behavior can, in fact, worsen those counterproductive behaviors.
 In fact, the research found that more specificity lowered productivity.

 For example, one study instructed one group of contracted employees to spend exactly 4.5 minutes on a page of work and focus exclusively on that task, while another group was told to spend around 4.5 minutes on the task.

 The latter group spent more time at work, created more ideas, were more cooperative with their colleagues, and were more likely to return for future work.

 Why the difference?
 The authors noted that the more general wording provided employees with a sense of autonomy, which leads to increased motivation and other desirable outcomes.

-“Minimal changes to the wording of contracts can have important consequences, especially when it comes to behaviors that are notoriously difficult to include in contracts, such as increasing effort, task persistence, and instilling a stronger sense of autonomy,” wrote Nir Halevy of the Stanford Graduate School of Business and one of the authors.
+Wrote co-author Nir Halevy of the Stanford Graduate School of Business: “Minimal changes to the wording of contracts can have important consequences, especially when it comes to behaviors that are notoriously difficult to include in contracts, such as increasing effort, task persistence, and instilling a stronger sense of autonomy.”

 Overly long and restrictive policies meant to curb bad behavior can, in fact, have the opposite effect.

-The researchers acknowledge that there are particular duties employers have to mitigate risks and incentivize employees to do good work.
+The researchers acknowledge that employers require particular dutiesto mitigate risks and incentivize employees to do good work.
 There are two types of clauses typical in such contracts.
-Having specificity in coordination clauses, which define the work to be done, is usually more optimal than in control clauses, which detail how to (and how not to) do the work.
+Incorporating specificity in coordination clauses, which define the work to be done, is usually more optimal than in control clauses, which detail how to (and how not to) do the work.